NextEra Energy, Inc. (NYSE:NEE) Shares Sold by LGT Group Foundation

-LGT Group Foundation trimmed its stake in NextEra Energy, Inc. (NYSE:NEE – Free Report) by 0.3% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+LGT Group Foundation cut its position in NextEra Energy, Inc. (NYSE:NEE – Free Report) by 0.3% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 133,648 shares of the utilities provider’s stock after selling 415 shares during the period.
-LGT Group Foundation’s holdings in NextEra Energy were worth $9,917,000 at the end of the most recent quarter.
+LGT Group Foundation’s holdings in NextEra Energy were worth $9,917,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Close Asset Management Ltd lifted its holdings in shares of NextEra Energy by 55.3% in the 2nd quarter.
-Close Asset Management Ltd now owns 14,378 shares of the utilities provider’s stock valued at $1,066,000 after purchasing an additional 5,120 shares during the last quarter.
-State of Michigan Retirement System boosted its holdings in shares of NextEra Energy by 2.0% in the second quarter.
-State of Michigan Retirement System now owns 556,398 shares of the utilities provider’s stock valued at $41,285,000 after acquiring an additional 10,700 shares during the period.
-Pallas Capital Advisors LLC boosted its holdings in shares of NextEra Energy by 7.8% in the second quarter.
-Pallas Capital Advisors LLC now owns 98,614 shares of the utilities provider’s stock valued at $7,165,000 after acquiring an additional 7,134 shares during the period.
-Xcel Wealth Management LLC increased its holdings in shares of NextEra Energy by 342.2% in the 2nd quarter.
-Xcel Wealth Management LLC now owns 46,739 shares of the utilities provider’s stock valued at $3,468,000 after acquiring an additional 36,170 shares during the period.
-Finally, SevenBridge Financial Group LLC raised its position in NextEra Energy by 2.1% in the 2nd quarter.
-SevenBridge Financial Group LLC now owns 37,679 shares of the utilities provider’s stock valued at $2,796,000 after purchasing an additional 766 shares during the last quarter.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Bank Julius Baer & Co.
+Ltd Zurich raised its stake in NextEra Energy by 97,599.1% in the second quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 1,317,196,332 shares of the utilities provider’s stock valued at $97,735,968,000 after buying an additional 1,315,848,115 shares in the last quarter.
+Geode Capital Management LLC raised its position in shares of NextEra Energy by 2.2% during the 1st quarter.
+Geode Capital Management LLC now owns 35,233,291 shares of the utilities provider’s stock worth $2,708,599,000 after acquiring an additional 749,254 shares in the last quarter.
+Norges Bank purchased a new stake in NextEra Energy during the fourth quarter worth approximately $2,774,845,000.
+Moneta Group Investment Advisors LLC boosted its holdings in NextEra Energy by 66,613.3% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 30,263,816 shares of the utilities provider’s stock valued at $2,530,055,000 after purchasing an additional 30,218,452 shares in the last quarter.
+Finally, Bank of New York Mellon Corp increased its stake in NextEra Energy by 1.6% in the third quarter.
+Bank of New York Mellon Corp now owns 19,626,941 shares of the utilities provider’s stock valued at $1,538,947,000 after purchasing an additional 315,356 shares during the last quarter.
 76.48% of the stock is currently owned by institutional investors and hedge funds.

-NEE has been the subject of a number of recent research reports.
-Bank of America decreased their price target on shares of NextEra Energy from $76.00 to $53.00 in a research note on Wednesday, October 4th.
-Mizuho lowered their price target on NextEra Energy from $91.00 to $65.00 and set a “buy” rating on the stock in a report on Thursday, September 28th.
-StockNews.com cut NextEra Energy from a “hold” rating to a “sell” rating in a research report on Tuesday.
-BMO Capital Markets decreased their price objective on NextEra Energy from $88.00 to $72.00 and set an “outperform” rating for the company in a research report on Thursday, September 28th.
-Finally, Morgan Stanley reissued an “overweight” rating and issued a $91.00 target price on shares of NextEra Energy in a report on Wednesday, October 4th.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and eleven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, NextEra Energy has a consensus rating of “Moderate Buy” and an average target price of $78.54.
+Several research analysts have recently issued reports on the stock.
+The Goldman Sachs Group lowered their target price on shares of NextEra Energy from $83.00 to $72.00 and set a “buy” rating for the company in a report on Monday, October 2nd.
+TheStreet downgraded shares of NextEra Energy from a “b-” rating to a “c+” rating in a research note on Monday, October 2nd.
+BMO Capital Markets cut their target price on NextEra Energy from $88.00 to $72.00 and set an “outperform” rating on the stock in a research report on Thursday, September 28th.
+Morgan Stanley restated an “overweight” rating and set a $91.00 price target on shares of NextEra Energy in a research note on Wednesday, October 4th.
+Finally, Evercore ISI decreased their price objective on NextEra Energy from $82.00 to $80.00 in a report on Thursday, September 28th.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat.com, NextEra Energy has a consensus rating of “Moderate Buy” and a consensus price target of $78.54.

-NextEra Energy (NYSE:NEE – Get Free Report) last released its quarterly earnings data on Tuesday, July 25th.
-The utilities provider reported $0.88 EPS for the quarter, topping analysts’ consensus estimates of $0.81 by $0.07.
-NextEra Energy had a net margin of 30.05% and a return on equity of 12.25%.
-The firm had revenue of $7.35 billion for the quarter, compared to the consensus estimate of $6.68 billion.
-During the same quarter in the previous year, the firm earned $0.81 earnings per share.
-Analysts forecast that NextEra Energy, Inc. will post 3.11 EPS for the current fiscal year.
+NextEra Energy (NYSE:NEE – Get Free Report) last announced its quarterly earnings data on Tuesday, July 25th.
+The utilities provider reported $0.88 earnings per share for the quarter, beating analysts’ consensus estimates of $0.81 by $0.07.
+The company had revenue of $7.35 billion for the quarter, compared to analyst estimates of $6.68 billion.
+NextEra Energy had a return on equity of 12.25% and a net margin of 30.05%.
+During the same quarter in the previous year, the company earned $0.81 EPS.
+As a group, analysts expect that NextEra Energy, Inc. will post 3.11 EPS for the current year.

 NextEra Energy Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Friday, September 15th.
-Investors of record on Wednesday, August 30th were issued a dividend of $0.4675 per share.
+The firm also recently announced a quarterly dividend, which was paid on Friday, September 15th.
+Shareholders of record on Wednesday, August 30th were issued a $0.4675 dividend.
+This represents a $1.87 dividend on an annualized basis and a yield of 3.79%.
 The ex-dividend date of this dividend was Tuesday, August 29th.
-This represents a $1.87 annualized dividend and a yield of 3.79%.
-NextEra Energy’s dividend payout ratio is presently 46.29%.
+NextEra Energy’s dividend payout ratio (DPR) is currently 46.29%.

 NextEra Energy, Inc, through its subsidiaries, generates, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
 The company generates electricity through wind, solar, nuclear, coal, and natural gas facilities.
 It also develops, constructs, and operates long-term contracted assets that consists of clean energy solutions, such as renewable generation facilities, battery storage projects, and electric transmission facilities; sells energy commodities; and owns, develops, constructs, manages and operates electric generation facilities in wholesale energy markets.